ablwr/my-recurse-center-syllabus/README.md

 - catchup with Sam cancelled due to Covid :(
 - catch up with Jean
 - working on a user story, believe it or not, for a non-work project I'm on

+## 12 May (Thurs)

+- Essentially took this day off completely, I woke up feeling a bit off